SingleR-inc/SingleR/README.md

 The `SingleR()` function annotates each cell in a test dataset given a reference dataset with known labels.
 The package directly provides a number of reference datasets generated from bulk RNA-seq of pure cell types.
-There are two data sets from human cells (Human Primary Cell Atlas and Blueprint/ENCODE) and two data sets from mouse cells (e.g. Immunological Genome Project).
+There are currently five data sets from human cells (Human Primary Cell Atlas, Blueprint/ENCODE, Database of Immune Cell Expression, Differentiation Map, and Monaco et al., 2019 Immune Cell Data) and two data sets from mouse cells (e.g. Immunological Genome Project).
-More details can be found in the datasets vignette.
+More details can be found in the vignette.

-Each reference dataset is obtained with a specific function: `HumanPrimaryCellAtlasData()`, `BlueprintEncodeData()`, `ImmGenData()`, `MouseBulkData()`.
+Each reference dataset is obtained with a specific function: `HumanPrimaryCellAtlasData()`, `BlueprintEncodeData()`, `DatabaseImmuneCellExpressionData()`, `NovershternHematopoieticData()`, `MonacoImmuneData()`, `ImmGenData()`, `MouseBulkData()`.
 Here, we show an example with data from HPCA: